Dr. James Panico, Ph.D., CCC-SLP

 Education: Ph.D., 2005

 Dr. Panico received his doctorate in Speech-Language Pathology from the University of Nebraska-Lincoln and started teaching at SIUE in 2006.
-He is currently an assistant professor in the Department of Special Education and Communication Disorders.
+He is currently an associate professor in the Department of Special Education and Communication Disorders.
 Furthermore, Dr. Panico holds the Certificate of Clinical Competence (CCC) through the American Speech, Language, and Hearing Association (ASHA).
-He teaches undergraduate and graduate courses in fluency disorders, diagnostic methods, clinical methods, counseling, and professional issues.
+He teaches undergraduate and graduate courses in fluency disorders, clinical methods, counseling, and professional issues.
 His research area of interest involves perceptions of stuttering.
 Dr. Panico has presented at professional meetings at the state, national, and international levels.
 He is also active in professional organizations at the state and national levels.

 Daniels, D.E., Panico, J., & Sudholt, J. (2011).
 College instructors' perceptions of stuttering: A quantitative and qualitative approach.
 Journal of Communication Disorders, 44, 631-639.